rotki/rotki/docs/api.rst

     Content-Type: application/json;charset=UTF-8

     {
-      "event_type": "staking",
-      "event_subtype": "spend",
-      "counterparty": "uniswap"
+      "identifier": 2
     }

-  :reqjsonarr string event_type: The event type target of the delete
-  :reqjsonarr string event_subtype: The event subtype target of the delete
+  :reqjsonarr integer identifier: The identifier of the rule that will be deleted
-  :reqjsonarr optional[string] counterparty: The optional counterparty target of the delete.
-If an entry has a counterparty for the same type and subtype it won't be deleted if this field is null.

   **Example Response**: